Māori culture: Māori kingship

-From the time of their arrival in New Zealand, Māori lived in tribes that functioned independently under the leadership of their own chiefs.
+From the time of their arrival in New Zealand, Māori lived in tribes that each functioned independently under the leadership of their own chiefs.
 However, by the 1850s Māori were faced with increasing numbers of British settlers, political marginalisation and growing demand from the Crown to purchase their lands.
 From about 1853 Māori began reviving the ancient tribal runanga or chiefly war councils where land issues were raised and in May 1854 a large meeting – attracting as many as 2000 Māori leaders – was held at Manawapou in south Taranaki where speakers urged concerted opposition to selling land.
-Inspired by a trip to England during which he had met Queen Victoria, Te Rauparaha's son, Tamihana Te Rauparaha, used the rūnanga to promote the idea of forming a Māori kingdom, with one king ruling over all tribes.
+Inspired by a trip to England during which he had met Queen Victoria, Te Rauparaha's son Tāmihana Te Rauparaha used the rūnanga to promote the idea of forming a Māori kingdom, with one king ruling over all tribes.
 The kotahitanga or unity movement was aimed at bringing to Māori the unity that was an obvious strength among the Europeans.
 It was believed that by having a monarch who could claim status similar to that of Queen Victoria, Māori would be able to deal with Pākehā (Europeans) on equal footing.
 It was also intended to establish a system of law and order in Māori communities to which the Auckland government had so far shown little interest.

-Several North Island candidates who were asked to put themselves forward declined, but in February 1857 Wiremu Tamihana, a chief of the Ngāti Hauā iwi in eastern Waikato, proposed the elderly and high-ranking Waikato chief Te Wherowhero as an ideal monarch and despite his initial reluctance he was crowned at Ngāruawāhia in June 1858, later adopting the name Pōtatau Te Wherowhero or simply Pōtatau.
+Several North Island candidates who were asked to put themselves forward declined the kingship.
+In February 1857 Wiremu Tamihana, a chief of the Ngāti Hauā iwi in the eastern Waikato, proposed the elderly and high-ranking Waikato chief Te Wherowhero as an ideal monarch.
+Initially reluctant, he was crowned at Ngāruawāhia in June 1858, and later adopted the name Pōtatau Te Wherowhero, or simply Pōtatau.
 Though there was widespread respect for the movement's efforts in establishing a "land league" to slow land sales, Pōtatau's role was strongly embraced only by Waikato Māori, with iwi of North Auckland and south of Waikato showing him scant recognition.
-Over time the King Movement came to have a flag, a council of state, a code of laws, a "King's Resident Magistrate", police, a bank, a surveyor and a newspaper, Te Hokioi, all of which gave the movement the appearance of an alternative government.
+Over time the King movement came to have a flag, a council of state, a code of laws, a "King's Resident Magistrate", police, a bank, a surveyor and a newspaper, Te Hokioi, all of which gave the movement the appearance of an alternative government.

 Pōtatau was succeeded at his death in 1860 by Matutaera Tāwhiao, whose 34-year reign coincided with the military invasion of the Waikato, which was partly aimed at crushing the Kingitanga movement, with the government viewing it as a challenge to the supremacy of the British monarchy.
-Five Māori monarchs have subsequently held the throne, including Dame Te Atairangikaahu, who reigned for 40 years until her death in 2006.
-Her son Tūheitia is the current king.
-The historic traditions such as the poukai (annual visits by the monarch to marae) and the koroneihana (coronation celebrations) continue.
+Six Māori monarchs have subsequently held the throne, including the current queen, Nga wai hono i te po.
+Historic traditions such as the poukai (annual visits by the monarch to marae) and the koroneihana (coronation celebrations) continue.